-For those of us who have trained or competed in rowing, we know the rush you feel when the boat is moving after that perfect stroke.
-But we also know the amount of hard work and dedication that goes into this sport that requires immense power, finesse and, above all, endurance.
-For those who have never tried it, please let us tell you how a sport made to look so simple by professionals is so gruelling and technical.
+For those who have trained or competed in rowing, you know the rush when the boat is moving after that perfect stroke.
+But you also know the amount of hard work and dedication that goes into this sport that requires immense power, finesse and, above all, endurance.
+For those who have never tried it, let me give you a small insight into how a sport can be made to look so simple by professionals is so gruelling and technical.
 But so worth it.

-The training that goes into that perfect stroke can take it’s toll.
+But, the training that goes into that perfect stroke can take it’s toll.
+Achieving the required level of fitness means that you are constantly on the precipice of injury.
 The most commonly reported rowing injury across all ages and levels of rowing is lower back pain.
-But what is it about rowing that causes it?

 - training volume,

 Training volume includes the amount of time and intensity spent training both on and off water.
 The repetitive nature of the rowing technique means that high amounts of force are placed on the body (particularly the spine) hundreds of times in a session, and potentially thousands of times in a week.